“Baby new season Jersey Royals, served warm and buttered are exquisite draped in crème fraîche and dolloped with caviar.”

 Sally Clarke, 30 Ingredients

-At the bottom of this post there is some information about La Bonnotte potatoes which are even more delicate, even more prized, and priced accordingly.
+And at the bottom of this post there is some information about La Bonnotte potatoes which are even more delicate, even more prized, and, inevitably, priced accordingly.

 Follow this link for a list of other waxy potato types.